 Columbia, MD dentist Dr. Sahil Goyal offers a wide range of options for replacing missing teeth.
-Dental implants and dentures are some of the most popular dental restorations.
-However, when comparing removable dentures to permanent implants, implants often provide the best long-term results.
+Dental implants and dentures are some of the most popular dental restorations for patients missing an arch of teeth.
+However, when comparing removable dentures to permanent implants, implants often provide the best long term results.
 Learn more about these restorative missing teeth solutions below.

 Dental implants are titanium posts that are surgically implanted into the jawbone.
 The titanium implants will fuse with the surrounding bone to create a durable and permanent restoration.
 Implants offer many advantages over removable dentures.
-Dental implants do not come with dietary restrictions and do not move around in the mouth.
+Dental implants do not come with dietary restrictions and will help hold a denture firmly in place.
+This way it will not move around in the mouth.

-Not only can implants support dentures, but they will also act as a replacement tooth root to stimulate the jaw bone and prevent further bone loss.
+Not only can implants support dentures, but they will also act as a replacement tooth root.
+This will help to stimulate the jaw bone and prevent further bone loss.
 Dental implants look, function, and feel just like natural teeth.
-If you care for your implant-retained dentures, with good oral hygiene and biannual dental visits, they can last forever.
+If you care for your implant retained dentures, with good oral hygiene and biannual dental visits, they can last forever.

 There are a few disadvantages to choosing dental implants.
 Only patients with healthy gums and enough bone to support the implant posts qualify for this treatment.
 You also need to be healthy enough to undergo implant surgery.
 However, the all-on-four dental implant concept does not require bone grafting, which is a treatment used to ensure patients can receive implants.
 Teeth implants cost significantly more with a longer treatment process.
+It can take up to a year to complete the process depending on the current state of your oral health.
 We can help you estimate your cost for treatment and determine if your dental insurance covers part of the cost.

 A denture is a removable prosthesis that replaces an entire arch of missing teeth.
 When compared to dental implants, dentures cost significantly less.
 Dentures require a minimum of four visits and the denture process can be completed in three to six weeks, a faster treatment time than implants.

 On the other hand, removable dentures come with many disadvantages.
 Dentures can move around in the mouth and fall out.
+This can be especially bad if they do not fit properly.
 Because of this, patients are unable to eat certain chewy foods.
 A messy adhesive is often required to try to stabilize removable dentures.